eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-09_make-us-happy-pigs-by-concealing-estimated-account-value.md

 - - -

-This page is synchronized from the post: [Make Us Happy Pigs by Concealing Estimated Account Value!!](https://steemit.com/@deanliu/make-us-happy-pigs-by-concealing-estimated-account-value)
+This page is synchronized from the post: ['Make Us Happy Pigs by Concealing "Estimated Account Value"!!'](https://steemit.com/@deanliu/make-us-happy-pigs-by-concealing-estimated-account-value)